Welcome to Swarm-Rescue

 The Competition

 The work on the challenge will be done exclusively in this simulation environment, with maps of increasing complexity.
-The drones will have to manage the limited range of communication, collaborate between them to acquire information and transmit it to an operator outside the zone, be able to manage sensor and communication failures and unforeseen events such as the loss of drones in order to conduct this mission autonomously.
+The drones will have to manage the limited range of communication, collaborate with each other to acquire information and transmit it to an operator outside the zone, be able to manage sensor and communication failures and unforeseen events such as the loss of drones in order to conduct this mission autonomously.
 The final evaluation will be done on an unknown map made available to each team at the time of the demonstration.

 Acknowledgments